GAT offers a specialized and personalized service within the film, television and lifestyle industries.

 GAT began its journey in a small office in 1992 and quickly outgrew its space and expanded.
 The company was put on hiatus in 1997 when Ingrid worked her skills on national publicity for CTV.
 In 1999, GAT re-opened its doors and the phones haven’t stopped ringing since.

-A former newspaper columnist, Ingrid has been the owner of GAT Productions Inc. since 1992, representing influential people in entertainment, fiction and non-fiction film, lifestyle, sports and business.
+A newspaper columnist, Ingrid has been the owner of GAT Productions Inc. since 1992, representing influential people in entertainment, fiction and non-fiction film, lifestyle, sports and business.

 In 1995, Ingrid was honoured with an inclusion in Who’s Who of Canadian Women, a prestigious biographical reference book of Canada’s women achievers.